Last updated: 01.02.2023

-In the context of tokenized securities, the digital wallet is the application that makes the owner his own custodian.
-However there are also third party custody services available for investors and institutions, which in Germany require a crypto custody license as of January 2020.
-More detailed information on custody will follow later on in this blog post.
+However, there are also third party custody services available for investors and institutions, which in Germany require a crypto custody license as of January 2020.

 Therefore, demand for third party custody services are on the rise, mainly by big institutions that are getting more and more involved in the cryptocurrency and digital assets space.
 This article by Dr. Karl-Michael Henneking clearly explains how licensed third party custody services can contribute to greater institutional adoption of crypto assets and tokenized securities.

 Bitbond’s digital asset custody platform can easily be integrated with digital asset custody products of the biggest institutional-grade Key Management Software (KMS) providers such as Fireblocks.
 The platform enables Issuers and Investors to store, transfer and trade these digital assets in a both secure and user-friendly way.